 African American students enrolled in Historically Black Colleges and Universities are left in significantly higher debt than peers attending non-HBCUs.
 Why is this the case and what are some possible solutions to lower the financial burden?
 Part 1 of a discussion with Dr. Krystal Williams, a Senior Research Associate at the United Negro College Fund.
+This discussion continues in part 2 (HBCU Student Debt).

 See a partial transcript of this interview below: